 If you find water on the floor next to your furnace, you’re probably confused about what it means and what to do.
 And rightly so.

 Although a furnace leaking water is a definite sign of trouble, there are several possible sources, some more serious than others.
 You really need a professional to determine exactly why your furnace is leaking water.
-Don’t attempt a DIY furnace repair; a mistake could be dangerous.

 Here’s what you should do if you find your furnace leaking water.